 NAI staff found that evaluated member companies complied with the requirement to provide disclosures of any standard healthrelated audience segments in a variety of formats.
 Some member companies provided disclosures of all standard audience segments, regardless of topic, while some instead provided preference managers or other tools that not only allowed users to view available segments but also enabled granular control for those consumers who wished (or did not wish) to receive targeted ads on specific topics.
 Many other companies provided these disclosures through links from the privacy or marketing sections of their sites.
-As in prior years, NAI staff noted that compliance with this requirement continues to improve from year to year with more complete and accessible disclosures resulting from prior discussions with NAI staff.

 A review of evaluated member companies' sample partner contracts indicates that these companies included appropriate contractual requirements regarding user notice and choice, when possible, while working directly with website and application publishers.
-NAI staff advised several member companies to also include contractual requirements for partners to provide a link to an industry opt-out page on a going-forward basis, if such requirements were not already present.
+NAI staff advised several member companies to also include contractual requirements for partners to provide a link to an industry opt-out page on a goingforward basis, if such requirements were not already present.